-F. Restrictions.
+- F. Restrictions.
 Members of the Executive Committee are automatically barred from serving on any other standing committee of the Faculty Senate except as ex-officio, non-voting members as provided by this constitution.
-Executive Committee members may, however, be appointed to serve on ad-hoc or search committees.
+Executive Committee members may, however, be appointed to serve on ad-hoc or search committees. - G. Vacancies.

-G. Vacancies.
 Should the office of Faculty Senate Chair, Assistant Chair, or Recording Secretary become vacant during a time other than the end of a two-year term, the Executive Committee shall call for nominations from the Faculty Senate at its next regularly scheduled meeting.
 All senators, including members of the Executive Committee and its officers, are eligible to fill the unexpired term of a Faculty Senate officer.
 Election shall be by the Faculty Senate by secret ballot.
 Only one senator from a specific academic unit may serve as that academic unit's representative on the Executive Committee.
-If the election to replace a Faculty Senate officer causes an academic unit to have more than one senator representing that academic unit on the Executive Committee, the representative of that Academic Unit previous to the election will no longer be on the Executive Committee, the senators from that academic unit will immediately elect one among themselves to newly serve on the Executive Committee.
+If the election to replace a Faculty Senate officer causes an academic unit to have more than one senator representing that academic unit on the Executive Committee, the representative of that Academic Unit previous to the election will no longer be on the Executive Committee.
+If the election or other event leaves an academic unit unrepresented on the Executive Committee, the senators from that academic unit will immediately elect one among themselves to newly serve on the Executive Committee.